|

 sure to avoid pipes that may be in the concrete!

 Consult the builder or house plans.
+If the facility must be

 elevated off the ground run ground wire straight